Art

 Pre-requisites: ART 325.

-This is an advanced ceramic art course that explores and expands the possibilities for creative expression, aesthetics, and techniques using clay.
-Students expand their skills in construction, firing, ceramic glaze and surface development, and the potential incorporation of other media in the creation of finished artworks.
-This upper-level ceramics course requires students to develop their own personal approaches to form, technique, surface, originality, concept and audience.
+Advanced ceramic art course that explores and expands the possibilities for creative expression, aesthetics, and techniques using clay.
+Students expand their skills in construction, firing, ceramic glaze, and surface development, and the potential incorporation of other media in the creation of finished artworks.
+This upper-level ceramics course requires students to develop their own personal approaches to form, technique, surface, originality, concept, and audience.

 ART 439.
 TOPICS IN PROFESSIONAL PRACTICE.
 1-5 Credits.